CodeReclaimers/neat-python/docs/module_summaries.rst

       Saves the current simulation (including randomization) state to :file:`neat-checkpoint-{generation}`, with ``generation`` being the generation number.

+      :param config: The `config.Config` configuration instance to be used.
+      :type config: :datamodel:`instance <index-48>`
+      :param population: A population as created by :py:meth:`reproduction.DefaultReproduction.create_new` or a compatible implementation.
+      :type population: dict(int, :datamodel:`object <objects-values-and-types>`)
+      :param species: A :py:class:`species.DefaultSpeciesSet` (or compatible implementation) instance.
+      :type species: :datamodel:`instance <index-48>`
+      :param generation: The generation number.
+      :type generation: :pytypes:`int <typesnumeric>`

     .. py:staticmethod:: restore_checkpoint(filename)

       Resumes the simulation from a previous saved point.
 Loads the specified file, sets the randomization state, and returns a :py:class:`population.Population` object set up with the rest of the previous state.

       :param str filename: The file to be restored from.
-      :return: Object that can be used with :py:meth:`Population.run <population.Population.run>` to restart the simulation.
+      :return: :py:class:`Population <population.Population>` instance that can be used with :py:meth:`Population.run <population.Population.run>` to restart the simulation.
-      :rtype: :py:class:`Population <population.Population>` object.
+      :rtype:  :datamodel:`instance <index-48>`

 .. index:: fitness_criterion
 .. index:: fitness_threshold